 - CD/DVD/BluRay Reader & Writer: Samsung SE-506BB/TSBD 6X USB2.0 External Slim Blu-ray Writer Drive (Black)

-- Plugable USB 2.0 to 10/100/1000 Gigabit Ethernet LAN Wired Network Adapter for Windows, Mac, Chromebook, Linux, and Specific Android Tablets (ASIX AX88178 Chipset) – Make sure you get the updated drivers for Windows 8 for this USB-to-Network adapter from http://www.asix.com.tw/download.php?sub=searchresult&PItemID=84&download=driver.
+- Plugable USB 3.0 to 10/100/1000 Gigabit Ethernet LAN Network Adapter – Make sure you get the updated drivers for Windows 8 for this USB-to-Network adapter from https://www.asix.com.tw/download.php?sub=searchresult&PItemID=84&download=driver.
 Plug this into the USB 3.0 port on the left-hand side of your Yoga (next to the HDMI port).

 You might also want to pick up a spare AC power adapter for your Lenovo Yoga (Lenovo Part Number: 0C19868; Model: PA-1650-37LC; LC PN: 36200235).

 As far as the process, I’ll give you some tips that I picked up while upgrading my Yoga and point you to some resources to help you along.
 Anti-static strap up and get your upgrade on by following these steps!